Motility Disorders of the Pelvic Floor and Rectum

 Normal motility and function

-Fecal incontinence means involuntary passage of fecal material in someone over the age of 4 years.
-The most common causes are (1) weakness of the anal sphincter muscles that allow us to voluntarily hold back a bowel movement; (2) loss of sensation for rectal fullness so we can't tell when to squeeze the sphincter muscles; (3) constipation, in which the rectum fills up and overflows; and (4) stiff rectum, in which the fecal material is forced through the rectum so quickly that there is no time to prevent incontinence by squeezing the sphincter muscles.
-Diarrhea can also lead to fecal incontinence.
+Bowel incontinence means involuntary passage of stool in someone over the age of 4 years.
+The most common causes are (1) weakness of the anal sphincter muscles that allow us to voluntarily hold back a bowel movement; (2) loss of sensation for rectal fullness so we can't tell when to squeeze the sphincter muscles; (3) constipation, in which the rectum fills up and overflows; and (4) stiff rectum, in which the stool is forced through the rectum so quickly that there is no time to prevent incontinence by squeezing the sphincter muscles.
+Diarrhea can also lead to bowel incontinence.

-- The external anal sphincter, which is part of the pelvic floor, also normally stays tightly closed to prevent leakage.
-When you try to have a bowel movement, however, this sphincter has to open to allow the fecal material to come out.
+The external anal sphincter, which is part of the pelvic floor, normally stays tightly closed to prevent leakage.
+When you try to have a bowel movement, however, this sphincter has to open to allow the stool to come out.
 Some people have trouble relaxing the sphincter muscle when they are straining to have a bowel movement, or they may actually squeeze the sphincter more tightly shut when straining.
 This produces symptoms of constipation.
 Read more about pelvic floor dyssynergia.